Food, Housing, & Assistance

 4100 Clark • 24-hour helpline: (734) 995–5444 (translation available) • Business line: (734) 973–0242

-Free and confidential services to survivors of intimate partner (domestic) violence and survivors of sexual assault, who live or work in Washtenaw County.
-Services include individual and group support, legal advocacy & Personal Protection Orders, and emergency shelter. safehousecenter.org V
+Free and confidential services to survivors of intimate partner (domestic) violence and survivors of sexual assault, who live, work, or were assaulted in Washtenaw County.
+Services include individual and group support, legal advocacy & assistance (including Personal Protection Orders), support groups, and emergency shelter. safehousecenter.org

 Salvation Army, Washtenaw County Corps